Installation instructions¶

 pyptv test_cavity

-If you want to try the software but not really to get a development version, then you can use one of the two options: Virtual Machine appliance for VirtualBox software or Docker:
+If you want to try the software but not really to get a development version, you can use our docker image:

 Try Docker¶